lkolodziejek/AmazonSagemakerWorkshop/Lab 3/README.md

 The second processing job is also a part of **_Analyzing Data_**.
 In this step Autopilot is doing a huge amount of work for us.
 So, let's deep dive and figure out what exactly was done here.

 At the beginning Autopilot will analyze the data set.
 As an outcome a ***Amazon SageMaker Autopilot Data Exploration*** report will be generated.
-You can downloadit within our backet in folder:
+You can download `SageMakerAutopilotCandidateDefinitionNotebook.ipynb`here:
 > customer-churn-autopilot/sagemaker/autopilot-churn/output/automl-churn-22-13-32-04/sagemaker-automl-candidates/pr-1-413c3523dc0542d6aa408352dc9da401c7df3ed39ad04a8bbf9d50a388/notebooks/

 From the raport you can read for example: